goooooouwa/writings/_posts/2018-01-18-What is ECU map.md

+---
+layout: post
-# What is ECU map?
+title: 'What is ECU map?'
+categories: 'Car', 'Engineering'
+---

 It’s the date stored in an erasable programmable read-only memory chip in an automobile.